cdklabs/cdk-nag/CDK_NAG_V3_PROPOSAL.md

 - `CdkNagValidationFailure` pseudo-rule for error handling
 - `NagSuppressionHelper` utility (164 lines of metadata parsing)

-CDK now natively supports acknowledgment of validation warnings and errors via `Validations.of(construct).acknowledge()`.
+When CDK built `Annotations.addWarningV2()` to support suppressions, CDK Nag could not use it because their bespoke suppression system _also_ reports what was suppressed as metadata on the CFN template.
+CDK now natively supports acknowledgment of validation warnings and errors via `Validations.of(construct).acknowledge()` _with_ a reporting mechanism.
 This creates a situation where:

 1. **Two incompatible suppression APIs exist** — users must learn cdk-nag's custom API rather than CDK's standard one
 2. **Suppressions are invisible to CDK tooling** — cdk-nag's `cdk_nag` metadata isn't understood by CDK CLI, CloudFormation, or other CDK tools